Petarlo/Weather-Dashboard/README.md

 Each section is also returns the date and icons to reflect the weather outlook.

+The dashboard is powered by the OpenWeatherMap API.

 ## Usage
 A link to access the website, screenshot and video demonstration of the page is below...